Pseudoreality/Roblox-Identities/README.md

   - Number: 0
   - Permissions: Contextual
   - InstancesUsed: Contextual
-  - Notes: It's quite literally an anonymous thread, it's a bit shy ☹
+  - Notes: It's quite literally an anonymous thread; it's a bit shy ☹
-    - There's no set permissions for it, since it could be literally anything.
+    - There are no set permissions for it since it could be literally anything.
-    - Something to do with the explorer and properties windows actually uses this in the background with all permissions but WritePlayerSecurity.
+    - Something to do with the explorer and properties windows uses this in the background with all permissions but WritePlayerSecurity.
-      - You can test this by trying to change `Player.Name` from properties, it should output some error along the lines of `"The current identity (0) cannot blah blah blah (lacking permission 4)"`
+      - You can test this by trying to change `Player.Name` from properties.
+It should output some error along the lines of `"The current identity (0) cannot blah blah blah (lacking permission 4)"`
 * LocalGui
   - Number: 1
   - Permissions:
     - PluginSecurity (1)
     - LocalUserSecurity (3)
   - InstancesUsed: N/A
-  - Notes: Controls certain actions with the Studio UI, such as the properies window.
+  - Notes: Controls a few actions with the Studio UI, such as the properties window.
     - Also known as `expressionEval` because that's the name of the script that uses this identity.
-    - Can actually be used by developers weirdly enough.
+    - Can be used by developers weirdly enough.
       - Example: Write `printidentity()` in a property that evaluates expressions, such as `BasePart.Size`.
 It should output `Current identity is 1`.
     - Has no real reason to exist since it's pretty much a copy of CommandBar, but sure Roblox.
 * GameScript